Chapter 4: 3-betting and 4-betting

 3-betting is a very powerful strategy against players who are attacking your small and big blinds.

 The small blind is the most difficult blind to defend.
 This is because if you flat call preflop, the player in the big blind will have a very good price to call compared to the size of the pot.
 This puts you into situations where you are forced to play out of position against two other players.
-As well, your opponents know that the range of hands you have is capped, because you would always be 3-betting your strongest hands.
+Additionally, your opponents know that the range of hands you have is capped, because you would always be 3-betting your strongest hands.

-To defend your big blind, you will 3-bet depending on your opponent, but with the understanding that because you are out of position against everyone but the small blind you need to have a strong range.
+To defend your big blind, you will 3-bet depending on your opponent, but with the understanding that, because you are out of position against everyone but the small blind, you need to have a strong range.

 What do you do if you are facing a 3-bet?